 Challenge your students during youth group this week to start praying for one friend who needs Jesus.

 Our teens are hungry for purpose and meaning in their lives.
-Let’s give them a cause to live for—THE Cause of Christ Jesus made spreading His message a centerpiece of His discipleship strategy.
+Let’s give them a cause to live for—THE Cause of telling others about the salvation Christ offers.
+Jesus made spreading His message a centerpiece of His discipleship strategy.
 You can too.
 Light a fire under your apathetic teenagers by making evangelism a centerpiece of your discipleship strategy.

 What Can You Do?

-- Take 5 for THE Cause of Evangelism.
-Set aside five minutes in every meeting to make evangelism a priority.
-Spend a couple minutes having one teen share a story of what they’re doing to reach their friends, whether their story is good, bad or ugly.
+- Take 5 for THE Cause of evangelism.
+Set aside five minutes in every youth group meeting to make evangelism a priority.
+Spend a couple minutes having one teen share a story of what they’re doing to reach their friends, whether their story is good, bad, or ugly.
 Then challenge the other teens in your group to share their faith too.
-Invest a couple minutes each meeting to give the gospel and invite students to put their faith and trust in Jesus.
+Invest a couple minutes each meeting to give the Gospel and invite students to put their faith and trust in Jesus.

 Isn’t it interesting that Jesus had His group of followers with Him for about three-and-a-half years, pretty much the same amount of time the average youth leader has their teenagers from 9th to 12th grade?